Invader Zim: Video games Invader Zim has yet to have a stand-alone video game release, but has been featured in several Nickelodeon-related video games.

 The 2008 game, Nicktoons: Android Invasion, exclusively released on the educational Didj platform, is set entirely inside Zim's base.
 Zim is the final boss in the game and several other characters from the series make appearances throughout the game.

-The 2009 arcade-exclusive game Nicktoons Nitro includes Zim as a playable character in his Voot Cruiser, and there is a race course called "Irken City".
+The 2008 arcade-exclusive game Nicktoons Nitro includes Zim as a playable character in his Voot Cruiser, and there is a race course called "Irken City".

 Zim and Gaz are playable characters in every version of the 2011 game Nicktoons MLB.
 GIR appears in the game as one of the announcers, and there is a ballpark called "Irken Field".
 Other characters from the show appear in the game as cameos when the game is loading and on the character cards.

 Zim and GIR are playable characters in the 2019 official mobile game Nickelodeon Super Brawl Universe.
-There is also a location in the game set inside Zim's base and an Invader Zim themed challenge called "Doomsday Challenge".

-Invader Zim characters and locations are included in the racing game, Nickelodeon Kart Racers 2: Grand Prix, released on October 6, 2020, for PlayStation 4, Xbox One, and Nintendo Switch, and released on December 1, 2020, for Microsoft Windows.
+There is also a location in the game set inside Zim's base and an Invader Zim themed challenge called "Doomsday Challenge".Invader Zim characters and locations are included in the racing game, Nickelodeon Kart Racers 2: Grand Prix, released on October 6, 2020, for PlayStation 4, Xbox One, and Nintendo Switch, and released on December 1, 2020, for Microsoft Windows.

-Zim is a playable character in the fighting game, Nickelodeon All-Star Brawl released on October 5, 2021 for PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, Nintendo Switch, and Microsoft Windows.
+Zim is a playable character in the fighting game Nickelodeon All-Star Brawl released on October 5, 2021, for PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, Nintendo Switch, and Microsoft Windows.

-Zim is a playable character in the mobile game, Nickelodeon Extreme Tennis released on January 21, 2022 exclusively on Apple Arcade.
+Zim is a playable character in the mobile game, Nickelodeon Extreme Tennis released on January 21, 2022, exclusively on Apple Arcade.
 Zim's secret base is also a location in the game.

-The online game Smite did a crossover with Nickelodeon on July 12, 2022.
-The crossover featured a handful of Nickelodeon characters, including Zim, as skins.
-However, the crossover attracted criticism for its decision to replace Richard Horvitz as the voice of Zim, with Horvitz himself calling the decision "offensive" and "disrespectful."
+Zim, alongside Rocko, Danny Phantom, Jenny XJ9, and Powdered Toast Man, were released as playable skins for a limited-time Nickelodeon-themed event in Smite on July 12, 2022.
+The crossover attracted criticism for its decision to replace Richard Horvitz as the voice of Zim, with Horvitz himself calling the decision "offensive" and "disrespectful."